How to Buy a Foreclosed Home

 If you buy a home directly from the lender or purchase it before it goes to auction, you'll likely need to obtain a mortgage to cover most of the costs.
 After hiring a real estate agent, get preapproval for a loan.
 This is a preliminary approval that shows homeowners and lenders you're able to borrow enough money to buy a property.
 It also allows you to identify how much you can afford.

-Step 5: Making an Offer on a Foreclosed Home
+Step 5: Make an Offer on a Foreclosed Home

 Once you find a foreclosed home that you'd like to add to your portfolio, your agent can provide the lender or government agency with your offer letter.
 If you want to buy a home before it enters foreclosure, send the offer letter to the homeowner.